aws-samples/aws-modern-application-workshop/module-2/README.md

 http://mysfits-nlb-123456789-abc123456.elb.us-east-1.amazonaws.com/mysfits
 ```

 A response showing the same JSON response we received earlier when testing the docker container locally in Cloud9 means your Flask API is up and running on AWS Fargate.

+Be sure to use http://, because https:// will not work.

 ### Update Mythical Mysfits to Call the NLB